-When the program is run, the following would be written to the screen
+When the program is run, the following output would be generated

 We are now at a point where we can construct a fairly sophisticated macro to do memory allocation.
 The macro will check if the allocation of memory was successful.
 If not, the macro will report the problem and terminate the program.
 The following fragment shows the desired code.